imofftoseethewizard/plguile3/README.md

 ## History

 This project is a test of using ChatGPT on a green-field programming task.
 It was started in early August of 2023.
-So far, about 6 hours of time has gone into this, and it's just a complicated version of "Hello, World!" at this point.
-The one useful bit currently preset is that it could be used as a starting point for any Postgres extension.